METARCHY/about_metarchy/docs/metarchy-rules.md

 - 👑 **Power** (Created by Politics in Square/University)
 - 🎨 **Art** (Created by Artists in Theater/Square)
 - 📖 **Knowledge** (Created by Scientists in University/Theater)
-- ⭐ **Fame** (Player can get it in the Event Phase.
-Fame is used as a joker: can play the role of any other Value.)

 ### 6. Resources
-Used to place bets on conflicts and to purchase Action cards.
+Used to add bets on Conflict Outcome.
 - ⚙️ **Production** (Used to bet on "Win".
-If Outcome of Conflict for Actor is Win, this Actor will bring to Player one additional Value or Resource, depending on the Actor the Player bid on.)
+If the Conflict Outcome for Actor is Win, this Actor will return to Player-owner with one more additional Value or Resource, depending on the Actor.)
 - 🔋 **Electricity** (Used to bet on "Lose".
-If Outcome of Conflict for Actor is Lose, then the Conflict Resolution need to be done one more time.)
+If the Conflict Outcome for Actor is Lose, then Resolve the Conflict one more time.)
 - ♻️ **Recycling** (Used to bet on "Draw".
-If Outcome of Conflict for Actor is Draw, then count it as a Win for this Actor.)
+If the Conflict Outcome for Actor is Draw, then count Outcome as a Win for this Actor.)

 ### 7. Action Cards
 Action cards are powerful, single-use items that can dramatically alter the game state.
 They are purchased during Market Phase using a combination of Resources.